 Midterm Evaluation of Freshmen

-Even if a notice is not sent, a student may still receive a grade of less than a C in the course.
+Even if a notice is not sent, a student may still receive a final grade of less than a C in the course.
 The midterm evaluation is merely a notice of poor performance at that time.

 An undergraduate student may repeat a course an unlimited number of times except in cases where a department has imposed repetition limits.
 The repetition of a course does not remove the previous grades from the student’s official academic record.
 A W will not replace a previous grade.
 The last grade in a course will be used in computing the student’s grade-point average.
 The credit hours will count only once toward meeting minimum credit requirements for graduation.
 The University is not obligated to offer courses so that a student can repeat them.
 Students are strongly encouraged to meet regularly with an advisor.